The NIST Cybersecurity Framework - The Protect Function

 - Protective Technology (PR.PT) – “Technical security solutions are managed to ensure the security and resilience of systems and assets, consistent with related policies, procedures, and agreements.”
 Some obvious things that would fall into this category could be firewalls and IDTs (configured appropriately, of course), but another key concept that is often overlooked is audit/log records.
 To take that one step further, reviewing those audit/log records on a regular basis is essential to know who is accessing what and when.
 This fits right in with the Access Control category of setting the privileges based on need, but then taking it a step further to monitor who has access to what and why they have that access.

 We are building each week the various parts of our cybersecurity “house” in accordance with the NIST Cybersecurity Framework and the Protect function is the next step in the building process, the walls and roof of the house.
 One thing that is consistent, and will continue to be consistent and obvious over the next functions is the critical importance of Information Security Policies and Procedures.
 While one of the categories mentioned above talks specifically about these policies and procedures, most of the other categories referenced having these policies and procedures implemented.
 Are creating and implementing policies and procedures fun?
 No, no they are not.
-But they are a critical necessity and the good news is that we have an ebook that will give you a great place to start.
-To download a copy, click on the image below.
+But they are a critical necessity and the good news is that we have an eBook that will give you a great place to start.
+Click here to download a copy!
 Next week we will move on to the 3rd function of the framework, the Detect function!
 Till then, stay safe!